-While radiological concentrations below the respective comparison values can be considered safe, it does not automatically follow that any environmental radioisotope concentrations that are statistically greater than the ambient background levels or exceed the recommended standard or health guideline would be expected to produce adverse health effects.
-These radiological values are not observable health effect thresholds and are many times lower than levels at which no effects were observed in studies on experimental animals or in human epidemiologic studies.
-If site-specific radiological concentrations are above these comparison values, ATSDR further analyzes exposure variables to estimate site-specific doses where possible and compares these estimated doses to doses associated with harmful health effects reported in peer-reviewed human studies in the scientific literature.
+While radiological concentrations below the respective comparison values can be considered safe, it does not automatically follow that any environmental radioisotope concentrations that are statistically greater than the ambient background levels or exceed the recommended levels or health guideline would be expected to produce adverse health effects.
+Many of these radiological recommendations or guidelines are many times lower than levels previously been shown in studies on experimental animals or in human epidemiologic studies to be hazardous.
+If site-specific radiological concentrations are above these comparison values, ATSDR further analyzes exposure variables to estimate site-specific radiation doses where possible and compares these estimated doses to doses associated with harmful health effects reported in peer-reviewed human studies in the scientific literature.